-- 4.36 In Zones 2, 3 and 4 provision of 0.5 parking spaces per bedroom is recommended for HMOs and shared housing.
-The level of provision acknowledges that HMOs and shared housing tend to attract occupiers with lower-than-average levels of car ownership compared to the general population. - 4.37 The provision of off-street parking through the replacement of traditional front gardens with open hard standing and the removal of front and side boundary walls will be resisted.
-Removal of these elements can negatively impact the character of the street and in some cases exacerbate localised flooding. - 4.38 Commuted sums for parking control or other measures to mitigate the effect of parking demand generated (such as contributions towards a shared mobility provision) will be considered for developments that do not satisfy the requirements. - 4.39 New HMO and shared housing developments in Zone 1 should only provide parking for disabled residents and visitor/drop-off.
+- 4.34 The level of parking provision for HMO's acknowledges that HMOs and shared housing tend to attract occupiers with lower-than-average levels of car ownership compared to the general population. - 4.35 The provision of off-street parking through the replacement of traditional front gardens with open hard standing and the removal of front and side boundary walls will be resisted.
+Removal of these elements can negatively impact the character of the street and in some cases exacerbate localised flooding. - 4.36 Commuted sums for parking control or other measures to mitigate the effect of parking demand generated (such as contributions towards a shared mobility provision) will be considered for developments that do not satisfy the requirements. - 4.37 New HMO and shared housing developments in Zone 1 should only provide parking for disabled residents and visitor/drop-off.
 New HMO and shared housing developments in Zone 1 will be excluded from residents parking schemes and residents or tenants will not be eligible for on-street parking permits to safeguard parking availability for existing residents and encourage a low car approach to such developments.